Infiltra/SCAandRadioStuff/README.md

 # SCAandRadioStuff
-A bunch of GRC and som,e
+A bunch of GRC and some